-Successful organizations have figured out the importance of not only providing customer service (did you know lots of organizations have BAD customer service?) but providing outstanding customer service is what sets them apart from the rest.
+Successful organizations have figured out the importance of, not only providing their customers with a level of service (did you know lots of organizations have BAD customer service?), but providing outstanding customer service.
+Which is what sets them apart from their competition.

 A small percentage of customers are comfortable complaining when they have a bad experience, but those who are not, simply take their business elsewhere.